 They initially scheduled me for one class, a portrait class, meaning that because the students would be drawing only my head, and possibly my torso, I would be wearing my clothes.
 I accepted the gig.

-Except I had no idea what I was doing.
-When I arrived at the class, the instructor, a graduate student of no more than 25, explained that we would start the class with 5 2-minute gestures.
-So I got on the stage, a 6-inch-tall platform, completely encircled by a class of 30 students, and did various gestures: I saluted, I frowned, I bowed my head.
+However, I had no idea what I was doing.
+When I arrived at the class, the instructor, a graduate student of no more than 25, explained that we would start the class with five two-minute gestures.
+I got on the stage, a six-inch-tall platform, where I was completely encircled by a class of 30 students, and I did various gestures: I saluted, I frowned, I bowed my head.
 I thought gestures meant acting out exaggerated facial features.
 I had no idea that gestures meant short poses.
 The instructor was polite enough not to laugh or say anything.
 It turned out that the job was more complicated than I had anticipated, and I had a sharp learning curve.
 The remainder of the class went without a hitch, and nevertheless I thought that it was a really easy way to make extra cash.

 At the end of the class, the department secretary offered me three more sessions, all anatomy classes.
 I heard myself saying yes, not really realizing the implications of what I had just uttered.